badasintended/wthit/.github/ISSUE_TEMPLATE/bug-report--fabric-edition.md

 ---
-name: Fabric Bug Report
+name: 'Bug Report: Fabric Edition'
-about: If you use fabric and have some issue
+about: If you use the blessed version.
 title: ''
 labels: bug, fabric
 assignees: ''